Most Haunted may feature Todmorden Church in their fourth new episode (first airing 5 May 2017) in Season 19. That’s what I’ve read, anyway.

 For a more complete history of the chapel, the church, and nearby burial grounds and memorials, see the church’s Rootsweb page.

-Supporting history is at Shadows of the Night, which hosts vigils at the church.
+Supporting history was at Shadows of the Night, which hosted vigils at the church.
+(That link vanished in May 2018, but – in case it returns – the URL was: http://www.shadowsofthenight.co.uk/todmorden-unitarian-church )

 St. Mary’s Church in Todmorden